 Reproductive and maternal health

-A focus on reproductive and maternal health directly benefits the mother and her newborn child, but also it can also strengthen families and communities.
+A focus on reproductive and maternal health directly benefits the mother and her newborn child, but also it also strengthens families and communities.
 Family planning allows women to space their pregnancies, and can delay pregnancy in younger women, who often face an increased risk of complications.
 Ensuring safe pregnancies and childbirth is critical.
 Maternal deaths are the second biggest killer of women of reproductive age.
 Almost all (99%) of the approximate 287,000 maternal deaths every year occur in developing countries.

 Despite the increase in contraceptive use over the past 30 years, many women in all regions still do not have access to modern contraceptive methods.
 For example, in sub-Saharan Africa, one in four women who wish to delay or stop childbearing does not use any family planning method.